 David Rose, composer of light orchestral music such as "Holiday For Strings", was originally hired to write the score.
 He was relieved of his contract by producer Dore Schary in December 1955 when Schary discovered avant-garde electronic music creators Louis Barron and Bebe Barron in a nightclub in Greenwich Village, New York, and hired them on the spot.
 The only confirmed piece of music which still remains from Rose's discarded original score is his Main Title Theme, which he released as a single on MGM Records in 1956.

-Early in the film just after the space ship drops out of light speed, the ship's speed is announced as .38 of light speed.
+Early in the film, just after the spaceship drops out of light speed, the ship's speed is announced as .38 of light speed.
 That is still 254 million MPH.
-At that speed, the ship could fly the path of a single Earth orbit in 2 hours, 17 minutes.
-Or travel from Los Angeles to New York in 4/100ths of a second.
+At that speed the ship could fly the path of a single Earth orbit in 137 minutes or travel from Los Angeles to New York in 4/100ths of a second.

 Apart from the electronic tonalities composed by Louis Barron and Bebe Barron, the music score known to many as "Forbidden Planet Fanfare - Parts 1 & 2" on the original 1956 theatrical trailer was composed by André Previn, and pieced together seamlessly by an MGM music editor.
 The music was originally written by Previn for the MGM films Scene of the Crime (1949) and Bad Day at Black Rock (1955).